 After some rest and when the sun was low in the horizon I removed the tent and launched the dinghy, a rather lengthy operation.
 I then helped Andrew set a second anchor because the two boats were drifting too close to each other.
 Following this operation Karin and Andrew came aboard Thetis for an ouzo.

 The crew of Thetis was too tired and too lazy to cook so we settled for an omelet and some rice.
 I was hopping for a spectacular moon-rise, the moon being one day short of full, but I was disappointed.
 It rose behind the island in the SSE.

 Wednesday August 9, 2006 Day 2

 This was a hot and lazy day spent mostly in organizing Thetis for cruising.
-The forecasts call for SW wind, strong in the afternoon but then weakening in the evening.
+The forecasts called for SW wind, strong in the afternoon but then weakening in the evening.
 I decided to sail to Rhinia overnight and enjoy the full moon while it was calm.

 In the afternoon I cooked a roast beef that I had bought in Samos.
 I cooked it in the pot with garlic and lemon.
 I had some trouble with the fresh water pump.
 Its filter was clogged and there was air in the lines.
 I fixed it.